puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/typescript.md

 function by calling it via `js_get_registry(path);`

-To make scripting even easier a simple **artemis-api** library is available to import into Deno scripts.
+To make scripting even easier a simple **artemis-api** library is available to import into your scripts.
 This allows users to create scripts without needing to know what functions are registered.
 There are two ways to use the **artemis-api**: